AirshipWeb/airship-website/site/blog/2019-airship-election.md

-one of the two governing bodies for Airship, is responsible for ensuring Airship projects adhere to the project’s core principles, promote standardization, and define and organize the Airship versioning and release process.
+one of the two governing bodies for Airship, is responsible for ensuring Airship projects adhere to the project’s core principles, promote standardization, and define and organize the Airship versioning and release process. <!-- more -->

 The complete slate of candidates represented six leaders from six different companies, a reflection of the growth of the Airship project since it was formally announced in early 2018.
 The Airship Technical Committee is composed of five elected members: